45 pages • 1 hour read

 A modern alternative to SparkNotes and CliffsNotes, SuperSummary offers high-quality Study Guides with detailed chapter summaries and analysis of major themes, characters, and more.
 For select classroom titles, we also provide Teaching Guides with discussion and quiz questions to prompt student engagement.

 The story takes place on June 27.
-The weather is warm and pleasant.
-Townsfolk, 300 strong, begin to fill the main square.
+The weather is warm and pleasant as townsfolk, 300 strong, begin to fill the main square of the unnamed community where the story unfolds.
 Boys collect smooth, round stones into piles, which they guard; girls stand to one side, talking.
 Men gather and discuss their farms; the women appear soon after, chatting quietly among themselves.

 Lists of families and heads of household are drawn up; a few family members agree to pull slips from the box for absent fathers.
-Mr. Summers is sworn in.
-A few other customs follow, including a chant and a salute.
+Mr. Summers is sworn in, and a few other customs follow, including a chant and a salute.

 Tessie Hutchinson arrives late, having forgotten about the event.
 She makes a joke about having to wash the dishes, and the crowd chuckles.